Deal or No Deal (Australian game show): History

 In the summer of 2004, several hour-long primetime specials were aired in addition to the regular 5:30 pm episodes.
 These specials were shown at 7:30 pm on Tuesday nights and raised the maximum prize back to $2 million and used a modified version of the 2003 board (see "Primetime specials" below).
 These special editions included "Biggest Winners – Dream Team", "Conflict of the Couples", "Unluckiest Players" and "Test of the Psychics".
 These specials aired after the 2004 Athens Olympics which replaced Deal or No Deal in August.
 Each show featured 26 contenders (or 13 couples in case of the "Conflict of the Couples" special) playing a preliminary quiz in order to determine who would go on to play for the top prize.
 Three of these special episodes (Conflict of the Couples, Unluckiest Players and Biggest Winners) brought the Orb round back where the two best players (or couples) had to guess an answer with the help of up to six clues in order to proceed to the main game.
-Several prime time speciaös also had special features: In the "Test of the Psychics" show, the winner was given a scarf which was hidden in the $2 million case and had to use their psychic abilities to work out which case was hiding the top prize.
+Several prime time specials also had special features: In the "Test of the Psychics" show, the winner was given a scarf which was hidden in the $2 million case and had to use their psychic abilities to work out which case was hiding the top prize.
 In "Conflict of the Couples", the winning couple was able to choose two cases but was forced to reject one of them after the first bank offer.
 The amount won in the "Biggest Winners - Dream Team" special was also won by a home winner who took part in an SMS competition.
 Shortly after these special episodes, the popularity of the show began to rise.
 In order to win the ratings The Price Is Right altered its showcase format to force contestants to choose between cash incentives or to continue playing the showcase.
 Despite this change, Deal or No Deal continued to grow in popularity, which contributed to the ratings surge of Seven News which followed directly afterwards.
 This popularity led Nine to cancel game shows such as The Price Is Right, Million Dollar Wheel of Fortune and the half-hour version of Millionaire titled Millionaire: Superseason.
 However, the ratings of Deal or No Deal later dropped due to the popularity of Millionaire Hot Seat.